eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 ffmpeg -i instagram-subs.mp4 -ss 00:01:05 -t 00:00:52 instagram-01-05.mp4
 ~~~~~~~~

-That was for instagram, and now I have a fifty two second video, with subtitles, which is the right shape and length to upload to instagram.
+That was for instagram, and took about 10 seconds.
+Now I have a fifty two second video, with subtitles, which is the right shape and length to upload to instagram.

 Now I'll create one for linkedin.
 The only differences are the input file and output file name.